ISSArt-LLC/ISSArt-LLC.github.io/posts/2016-03-01-symfony-2-and-amazon-s3-best-practices.md

     - 'Web Development'
 ---

 This article is dedicated to our experience in Amazon S3 and Symfony 2 integration.
 Thanks to such bundles as LiipImagineBundle, KnpGaufretteBundlу and VichUploaderBundle this integration is quite a simple task.
-So let’s begin!
+So let's begin!

-Let’s start with the required bundles installation:
+Let's start with the required bundles installation:

 ```
 composer require vich/uploader-bundle